Meeting #3 Update

 Meeting #2 Update: The second public meeting to discuss the proposed improvements to the Central Avenue corridor between Green Bay Road and Sheridan Road was held on April 6th at 7:00 PM at the Village Hall.
 The Village’s consultant, TranSystems, presented several design options for review and discussion.
 Their presentation can be viewed here.

-We are excited to inform you that the Village of Wilmette is planning comprehensive improvements to the Central Avenue corridor between Green Bay Road and Sheridan Road in 2018/2019.
+We are excited to inform you that the Village of Wilmette is planning comprehensive improvements to the Central Avenue corridor between Green Bay Road and Sheridan Road during the summer of 2020.

 In addition to upgrading the aging underground utilities and reconstructing the roadway, this is an opportunity to make Central more functional, sustainable, safe, beautiful, and user-friendly for all modes of transportation.
 The scope of work includes new curbs and gutters, minor drainage improvements, a new water main, combined sewer repairs, and roadway reconstruction.
 In addition, pedestrian and bikeway improvements will be considered.
 The project is primarily financed with federal funding, and final design elements are contingent on state and federal approval.